 (Please note that the first blintz rarely turns out; use this one to taste and correct the amount of sugar, flour or salt in your batter.
 If mixture is too watery to cook properly, add a bit more flour, 1 tablespoon at a time).

-You can have these thin blintzes with the following sweet or savory fillings, or topping ideas:
+While I serve my blitzes with either sour cherry sauce or blueberry sauce, you can have these thin pan fried blintzes with the following sweet or savory fillings:

 How to make cheese blintzes recipe filling

-To make a delicious cheese filling for blintzes, start by combining creamy ricotta cheese with a bit of sugar to sweeten it slightly.
+Start by combining ricotta cheese with a bit of sugar to sweeten it.
 Add a touch of vanilla extract for extra flavor and a pinch of salt to balance the sweetness of the cheese blintz filling.
-Mix everything together until smooth and well combined to make the filling.
+Mix everything until smooth and well combined to make the filling.
 You can also incorporate some lemon zest for a hint of citrusy freshness.

 Once mixed, spread a generous spoonful of the cheese filling onto each blintz before folding and cooking.
 This creamy and slightly sweet cheese filling adds a delightful richness to your traditional Russian blintzes, making them even more irresistible.